PrefectHQ/prefect-airbyte/README.md

 If you have any questions or issues while using `prefect-airbyte`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack)

+Feel free to ⭐️ or watch [`prefect-airbyte`](https://github.com/PrefectHQ/prefect-airbyte) for updates too!

 ## Development

 If you'd like to install a version of `prefect-airbyte` for development, first clone the repository and then perform an editable install with `pip`: